Isle of Man: Commonwealth of Nations

 The Isle of Man is not a member of the Commonwealth of Nations.
 By virtue of its relationship with the United Kingdom, it takes part in several Commonwealth institutions, including the Commonwealth Parliamentary Association and the Commonwealth Games.
 The Government of the Isle of Man has made calls for a more integrated relationship with the Commonwealth, including more direct representation and enhanced participation in Commonwealth organisations and meetings, including Commonwealth Heads of Government Meetings.
 The Chief Minister of the Isle of Man has said: "A closer connection with the Commonwealth itself would be a welcome further development of the island's international relationships."

 Politics

 Most Manx politicians stand for election as independents rather than as representatives of political parties.
-Although political parties do exist, their influence is not nearly as strong as in the United Kingdom.
+Although political parties do exist, their influence is not as strong as in the United Kingdom.

 There are three political parties in the Isle of Man: